Catnip for Dogs: Is it Safe? · Kinship

 There are lots of ways to integrate catnip into your pup’s routine.
 Dr. Wendt recommends sprinkling some into a snuffle mat or another engaging toy that encourages foraging.
 “Scentwork is a great option for dogs with mobility issues, as cognitive stimulation is just as important as physical,” she says.

 Dr. Wendt cautions that you shouldn’t give your dog a toy that is made for cats — this is more likely to lead to a situation of excessive exposure and toxicity, as well as potential foreign body ingestion.
-We love Merci Collective’s Chouchou, a catnip-filled chew toy made for anxious pups, because it’s one of the only dog specific catnip toys on the market.
+Merci Collective’s Chouchou is a catnip-filled chew toy made for anxious pups and one of the only dog-specific catnip toys on the market.

 “We were very mindful of what materials we used in designing the Chouchou,” Chani says.
 “We went with a heavyweight canvas that is made of 100 percent cotton to ensure it’s strong, natural, and free of chemicals and harsh dyes.
 We use an eco-friendly stuffing that is hypoallergenic and made of recycled materials.”
 She adds, “Our catnip is super strong, grown in North America, and free of pesticides, and the toy is printed, cut, stuffed, and assembled in Los Angeles.”